Huge percentage of women cut from the video game industry

 There are a number of small and debatably inconsequential flaws that reoccur in game after game.
 Always ready to take up unnecessary arms, I have outlined a few of these problems.
 Each genre has its own issues, but I’ll be looking at things that can generally be found in RPGs.
 Immersion is important in all games, but particularly necessary in a good RPG.
 These complaints all revolve around enhancing immersion without significantly changing the game design.

 No matter how far storylines advance, most games have merchants that have exactly one thing to say to the player.
 This flaw makes sure the player is reminded that he is not actually taking part in a living environment, but rather a cold and hardwired video game.
-Some small effort on the part of the designers would do much to alleviate this problem. → Read the rest
+Some small effort on the part of the designers would do much to alleviate this problem. → How many games must a gamer play before you call him a gamer?

 Am I a jerk?